Loading...

 Waypoints

 Named points with a symbol (fuel, viewpoint, camp…).
 Tap one to see details, hide/show it, or navigate straight to it.
+Star the important ones as Priority Waypoints to keep their distance on screen while you ride.

 The GPX Manager